Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ### canEncrypt

-Checks if it has been set a password or public key for the signature object.
+Checks if there has been a password or public key set for the signature object.
 Setting a password or public key for the signature object implies that when exporting a signature, the Signature SDK will try to decrypt it with the provided password or public key.